Alpha-Blend-Interactive/docs/docs/cck/examples.md

 # Examples

-This page contains example packages that show what is possible with the systems inside ChilloutVR
+This page contains example packages that show what is possible with the systems inside ChilloutVR.

 ## Official Props

-The following list contains Unity packages for our official props.
+The following list contains Unity packages for some of our official props.
 All props are set up with descriptions to explain the different components and setups.
-We will expand this list with time, so make sure to check back here from time to time
+We will expand this list with time, so make sure to check back here from time to time.

 CCK version 4.0.1 or higher is required for these packages.